Volunteer Abroad Greece: Sea Turtle Conservation

 Leisure time as a volunteer in Greece

-You will have plenty of free time to explore the beautiful island of Kefalonia, visit historical sites, relax on the beach, or explore quaint towns and get a feel for the local culture.
-For each week of your stay, you will have two days off.
+You will have some free time to explore the beautiful island of Kefalonia, visit historical sites, relax on the beach, or explore quaint towns and get a feel for the local culture.
+For each week of your stay, you will have one to two days off.
 Your exact schedule will be made available to you at the start of the week, so you can plan how you would like to use your free time.

 Our project partner likes to organise optional weekly social activities as a way for volunteers to get to know one another and relax in a fun environment.
 Some activities might include a BBQ night, communal pizza night, smores around the fire or a volleyball tournament.